samanabhattarai/customer-service-api/README.md

 ## Assumptions
 - The API uses a simple in-memory database to store customer records.
 - The API does not handle authentication or authorization.
+- Database changes are managed using Liquibase.
 - The API assumes the customer tier will be Silver if "last purchase date" is not available even if the spend is over 1000
+- H2 console is available at http://localhost:8080/h2-console for local development (username: sa, password: empty)